ablaom/MLJTuning.jl/README.md

   which are sampled using the `resolution` hyperparameter.
 However, `Grid` also supports a vector of 1D range/resolution pairs.

+**Important note on history initialization:** The history is always initialized to `nothing`, rather than an empty vector.

 ### Interface points for user input

-Recall that in MLJ tuning is implemented as a model wrapper.
+Recall, for context, that in MLJ tuning is implemented as a model wrapper.
 In setting up a tuning task, the user constructs an instance of the `TunedModel` wrapper type, which has these principal fields:

 - `model`: the prototype model instance mutated during tuning